kw3002/Data-studio/README.md

   My project aims to examine whether a constant increase in service charges by banks after the Global Financial Crisis (GFC) in 2008 has a statistically significant impact on the bank account ownership rate.

 # Bacnground
-  After the GFC, banks rely more heavily on service charges (ATM fees, income from the sales of checks, safe deposit box fees, wire transfer fees and card charges) due to the collapse in securitization fees and stricter regulations(Joseph G. Haubrich and Tristan Young, "Trends in the Noninterest Income of Banks").
-The increase in service fees might have harmed financial inclusion.
-In 2019, 5.4 percent of US households were unbanked, meaning that no one in the household had a checking or savings account at a bank or credit union (FDIC 2020).
-Nearly one-third of them cite fees that are too high as a reason for being unbanked.
+  After the GFC, banks rely more heavily on service charges (ATM fees, income from the sales of checks, safe deposit box fees, wire transfer fees and card charges) due to the collapse in securitization fees and stricter regulations (Joseph G. Haubrich and Tristan Young, "Trends in the Noninterest Income of Banks").
+The increase in bank fees may have exacerbated financial inclusion by forcing low-income households to give up maintaining bank accounts.
+In 2019, 5.4 percent of US households were unbanked, meaning that no one in the household had a checking or savings account at a bank or credit union.
+Nearly one-third of them cite fees that are too high as a reason for being unbanked (Federal Deposit Insurance Corporation, "How America Banks: Household Use of Banking and Financial Services 2019 FDIC Survey").

 By examining whether and to what extent the increase in bank fees impacts financial inclusion, I want to contribute to the debate on the effectiveness of the cap on fees currently under consideration.